 Environmental Science

 While earning the Environmental Science merit badge, Scouts will get a taste of what it is like to be an environmental scientist, making observations and carrying out experiments to investigate the natural world.
-Scouts will be studying the interaction of plant, insect, animal, and human actions in an outdoor setting, and observing natural change over a 2 day period.
+Scouts will be studying the interaction of plant, insect, animal, and human actions in an outdoor setting, and observing natural change over 2 days.

 First Aid